rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 > Unlike traditional multisig, both parties do not sign the same transaction.
 Instead, actions are proposed and approved via separate transactions.
 ---

-## Rakurai Activation Account Account Creation
+## Rakurai Activation Account Creation

 - The validator initializes their **RakuraiActivationAccount** PDA using:
   - Their **identity pubkey**.